teapot9/fand/README.md

 Example of command lines:
  - `fand-clientrpi` start with default configuration
- - `fand clientrpi -a server-name.local -p 1234 -P 3 -r 2` connect to
+ - `fand clientrpi -a server-name.local -p 1234 -W 3 -r 2` connect to
    server-name.local on port 1234, use GPIO pin 3 for PWM output and GPIO pin 2 for RPM input